MusalaSoft/atmosphere-docs/setup/maven_android_sdk_deployer.md

    * **Google APIs**
    * **Glass Development Kit Preview**

+You can find more info on how to install and configure the Android SDK [here][2].
 ### Set ANDROID_HOME
 After the Android SDK is ready to use, you need to set a system path variable pointing to the Android SDK directory.